sketchbuch/obsidian-knowledge-base/Typescript/Typescript.md

 > TypeScript is _a strongly typed programming language that builds on [[Javascript]]_, giving you better tooling at any scale.

+[TS Playground](https://www.typescriptlang.org/play) can be used to test types/interfaces.

 ---

 ## Code